lordsarcastic/pokedex/README.md

     - Run the server with `python manage.py runserver`.
 It should be running on port 8000.

 ### Docker
-If you've got Docker installed, just run `docker-compose build` and `docker-compose up -d` to spin up the server.
+If you've got Docker installed, edit the `.docker.env` file to your taste (you wouldn't need to except you hate me), then run `docker-compose build` and `docker-compose up -d` to spin up the server.

 The application should be running on port `5000` at URL: `localhost:8000`.